sherbacov/zsnapd/README.md

     ZFS was originally implemented as open-source software, licensed under the Common Development and Distribution License (CDDL).
 The ZFS name is registered as a trademark of Oracle Corporation.

-ZFS Snapshot Manager is a standalone project, and is not affiliated with ZFS or Oracle Corporation.
+ZFS Snapshot Manager and zsnapd are standalone projects, and is not affiliated with ZFS or Oracle Corporation.